Marisol514/02-Challenge-MA23/README.md

 ## Resources:

-Sematich HTML Structure Information Links: https://dev.to/5t3ph/semantic-html-structure-1adn#:~:text=In%20this%20post%2C%20we%20will,as%20we%20cover%20our%20examples.
+Semantic HTML Structure Information Links: https://dev.to/5t3ph/semantic-html-structure-1adn#:~:text=In%20this%20post%2C%20we%20will,as%20we%20cover%20our%20examples.

 https://www.simplilearn.com/tutorials/html-tutorial/html-semantics#:~:text=The%20HTML%20semantics%20refers%20to,and%20layout%20of%20web%20pages.